Cao Ni: As an independent warlord

 With Wang Mi dead, Cao Ni was left to his own devices.
 For the next few years, Cao Ni led a conquest of the Qi and Lu region.
 He first took Wenyang Pass (汶陽關) and Gongqiu (公丘, in present-day northern Anhui and northwestern Jiangsu) after defeating and killing the Jin Administrator of Qi, Xu Fu (徐浮).
 This victory caused forty fortified cities within Qi and Lu to surrender to him.
 He then pressed on into Zhu'e and Pingyin, also annexing the areas.
 By 315, Cao Ni had conquered all of Qi and Lu and positioned his troops along the Yellow River, creating concerns for his rival warlord Shi Le.
 Shi Le asked Liu Cong for permission to subdue Cao Ni but Liu Cong, fearing that Shi Le will control Qingzhou after defeating Cao Ni, refused to allow him.

 Between 312 and 315, it is said that Cao Ni uncovered the tombs of two Spring and Autumn period figures: the philosopher Guan Zhong and Duke Jing of Qi.
 Both tombs were plundered by Cao Ni and his men, who amassed a huge fortune from their doings.

 Cao Ni's position unsettled a few of Liu Cong's advisors.
-In 313, during his opposition towards Liu Cong's building projects, Chen Yuanda cited Cao Ni as a major concern along with Shi Le as the two men were sending tribute and reports less and less.
-Much later in 317, Cao Ni was once again mentioned as a threat to Han Zhao by another of Liu Cong's advisors, Kang Xiang (康相).
+In 313, during his opposition towards Liu Cong's building projects, Chen Yuanda cited Cao Ni as a major concern along with Shi Le as the two men were decreasing their frequencies of sending tribute and reports.
+Much later in 317, Cao Ni was once again mentioned as a threat to Han-Zhao by another of Liu Cong's advisors, Kang Xiang (康相).

 Despite worries about Cao Ni's strength, he maintained a rather passive stance throughout his rule over Qingzhou.
 He was constantly changing allegiance between his stronger neighbours.
 In 316, he agreed to a secret alliance with Shi Le without Liu Cong's knowledge.
 In 317, Cao Ni was one of the many warlords to offer his allegiance to Jin and urge Sima Rui to take the throne.
 He was accepted as a vassal, but his request for Rui to declare himself emperor was met with rejection that year.
 However, Cao Ni soon realized that Jiankang was too far away from his base to protect him, so he dropped his loyalty to Jin and offered his vassalage to Shi Le instead in 318.
 Shi Le agreed and made him Grand General of the Eastern Provinces, Governor of Qingzhou, and Duke of Langye.